Joe Walsh: 1973–present: solo career

 In May 1983, Walsh released You Bought It – You Name It; the album was received negatively by the majority of music critics, though others found some good points.
 It was also not as successful as Walsh's previous albums, peaking at No. 48 on the Billboard 200.
 Walsh found moderate success with the single "Space Age Whiz Kids", about the pinnacle of the 1980s video arcade craze.
 The album contains hard rock songs such as "I Can Play That Rock & Roll" and a cover of the Dick Haymes track, "Love Letters".
 It also contains more introspective material such as "Class of '65", and contains a song titled "I.L.B.T.s", an acronym for "I Like Big Tits".

 Walsh's new girlfriend, former Fleetwood Mac front singer Stevie Nicks, was involved in his next album, The Confessor.
-Her old friend Keith Olsen was hired to produce the album, and numerous prolific Los Angeles session musicians, including Jim Keltner, Mike Porcaro, Waddy Wachtel, Randy Newman, and Alan Pasqua, appeared, along with many other musicians with whom Walsh had never worked.
+Her old friend Keith Olsen was hired to produce the album, and numerous prolific Los Angeles session musicians, including Jim Keltner, Mike Porcaro, Jeff Porcaro, Waddy Wachtel, Randy Newman, and Alan Pasqua, appeared, along with many other musicians with whom Walsh had never worked.

 In 1987, Walsh released his final solo album of the 1980s, Got Any Gum?, which was produced by Terry Manning, and features vocal contributions from JD Souther and Survivor's lead singer Jimi Jamison.
 It proved a commercial disappointment.

 In 1991, Ordinary Average Guy, his ninth solo studio album, and its title track single, were released on the Epic label.
 The album features former Beatle Ringo Starr, Jimi Jamison, and drummer Joe Vitale from Walsh's former band Barnstorm.
 Vitale also sings the lead vocals on the final track of the album, "School Days".

 In 1992, Walsh released what appeared to be his final album, Songs for a Dying Planet, his ninth solo studio LP, also released on Epic.
-Keen to rebound from his last albums' poor showing', Walsh enlisted his former producer Bill Szymczyk.
+Keen to rebound from his last album's poor showing, Walsh enlisted his former producer Bill Szymczyk.
 His song "Vote for Me" was a minor success, peaking at No. 10 on the Hot Mainstream Rock Tracks chart.

-Walsh's final solo album to date, Analog Man, was released in June, 2012.
+Walsh's latest solo album, Analog Man, was released in June, 2012.
 It was co-produced by Jeff Lynne, with Tommy Lee James co-writing some of its tracks.
 The song "One Day at a Time" details his struggles with alcohol and drug abuse earlier in his career.